Graph Masked Autoencoders with Transformers: Experiments

 \subsection{Analysis}

-We show some basic properties of GMAE, including how much memory it saves compared with conventional transformers, and how the mask ratio and number of decoder layers influence its performance.
+We show some basic properties of GMAE, including how much memory it saves compared with conventional transformers, and how it performs with different mask ratios and numbers of decoder layers.